HomeHealthCory Booker's Fasting Strategy Helped Him Break the Filibuster Record

-Is Intermittent Fasting for You?
+About Intermittent Fasting

-There are a number of different intermittent fasting diets:
+There are several different intermittent fasting diets:

-• liquid fasting, a 24-hour period where you ingest only liquids
+• Liquid fasting, a 24-hour period where you ingest only liquids

 • time-restricted eating, where you eat every day but during only a limited number of hours—maybe a six- to eight-hour window